What are New Jersey Governor Murphy’s executive orders currently in place concerning the COVID-19 pandemic?

 No. 122 – imposes a long list of requirements for businesses that remain open, including a requirement for limited customers in the store at one time, social distancing measures, and face coverings.
 The order makes it clear that every person in the State has a duty to cooperate on these requirements, including customers in the store, and that violations of the order are punishable as described below.

 No. 128 – offers protection to tenants for the payment of rent.
 It orders that a tenant may request to apply their security deposit to monies owed for rent, and the landlord MUST comply.
 Landlords that refuse to do so may be punished as described below.
 Note that if a landlord applies a security deposit to the rents owed, the tenant will have to repay that security deposit within 60 days of the end of the Public Health Emergency.

 What are the penalties for violation of New Jersey Governor Murphy’s executive orders?

 Existing New Jersey law makes it a disorderly persons offense to violate the Governor’s executive orders or to otherwise commit an unlawful or unauthorized act during the State of Emergency.
 A person found guilty of such an offense faces a term of incarceration in the county jail of up to six months, a term of probation, and a fine of up to $1,000 plus court costs and other mandatory state-assessed financial penalties.

 There have been reports of people being cited for violations of executive orders for a wide range of conduct, including entry into a business without a facemask, failure to require employees to wear protective equipment, and, in one instance, even for driving without a license and getting in a car accident.

 If you or a loved one has been charged with violating an executive order, contact the Law Office of Matthew V. Portella, LLC to speak with our experienced team.
-We have 25 years experience defending clients’ rights and will fight aggressively to protect you.
+We have 25 years of experience defending clients’ rights and will fight aggressively to protect you.
 You can reach us at (856) 310-9800 or through our confidential email form.